PdxCodeGuild/Programming101/practice/unit_3/exercise_1.md

 - Calculate the `perimeter` of the triangle

-        a: 3
-        b: 4
-        c: 5

-        output:
+  **Output**

       A triangle with sides of 3, 4, and 5 has a perimeter of 12.

 ### **1.2**